 Leaks of personal information online can have financial and reputational implications that can be devastating to businesses as well as individuals.
 The increased use of both the internet and social media in everyday life offer people convenience but at the same time this increases the risk of personal information being leaked.
 Individuals now share a lot of information with organisations that store and often share this data with others for legitimate purposes.
 However, this information can be leaked, either intentionally or accidentally, causing distress and potential harm to the individual concerned.

-If you have had your personal information leaked, click the link below to contact our expert R&P Solicitors.
+If you have had your personal information leaked, click the link below to contact our expert Reputation & Privacy Solicitors.

-Everyone’s personal and sensitive information is protected and should be kept private by those that have access to it.
-The main legislation that covers data protection is:
+Under the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) 2016, personal and sensitive information must be protected and kept private by those that have access to it.

 Data protection means that people are reassured that their information is being used and retained fairly and responsibly.
 Data protection is part of the fundamental human right to privacy.
 Those that collect and use other people’s data must ensure that they comply with data protection legislation.